rustamli/tasvir/README.md

 ### Rules

 Each rule represents an object with single parameter `chain`.
-Each `chain` contains number `actions` to be applied to each photo:
+Each `chain` contains number `actions` to be applied to each image:

 ```javascript
 {